Akshatm1011/-project-/index.md

 Andrej Kaparthy (creator of the NanoGPT repo) states that the current set of hyperparameters utilized are have not been tuned for optimal performance!
-We have decided to focus on the learning rate, dropout percentage, and number of layers in the neural network.
-Here are their potential values:
+The hyperparameters given to us are initially set to be somewhat optimal for cross entropy with a reasonable perplexity.
+We used multiple iterations of training the model over different combinations of hyperparameters to tune the model that used squentropy to train it.
+The most optimal hyperparameters found for squentropy are written below.
-• Lr - 3
+• Lr - 0.00006

-• Batch Size - 10
+• Number of Layers - 16

-• max_iter - 100
+• dropout - 0.1

 **Perplexity Measurement**